ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

     - For fungible tokens it is RECOMMENDED as follows:
         ```solidity
         /**
-        * @dev Fungible token data structure, which will be encoded to or decoded from
-        * the field `payload` of `OmniverseTransactionData`
+        * @notice Fungible token data structure, which will be encoded to or decoded from the field `payload` of `OmniverseTransactionData`
         *
-        * op: The operation type
+        * @member op: The operation type
         * NOTE op: 0-31 are reserved values, 32-255 are custom values
         *             op: 0 Transfers omniverse token `amount` from user `from` to user `exData`, `from` MUST have at least `amount` token
         *             op: 1 User `from` mints token `amount` to user `exData`
         *             op: 2 User `from` burns token `amount` from user `exData`
-        * exData: The operation data.
+        * @member exData: The operation data.
 This sector could be empty and is determined by `op`
-        * amount: The amount of token which is operated
+        * @member amount: The amount of token which is operated
         */
         struct Fungible {
             uint8 op;